alfanick/rest-cpp/README.md

 ### Installation

-Run `make install` on project folder - it will build the library and copy headers, library and generator to `/usr/local`.
+Run `make install` on project folder - it will build the library and copy headers, shared library and generator to `/usr/local`.

 ### Example

 Example contains symlinks to library, so copying it isn't needed.
 To build example, go to `example/todo_server` and use `make`.
-You may copy `Makefile` and change it accordingly to your project and needs.

 However few more tasks are available:
   - `make run` - build and start server